jdlynn/myBlog/posts/ConfiigureObsidianZotero.md

 ## Plugins
 ### BetterBibTex for Zotero plugin
 * Open up Zotero.
-* Go to Zotero's download page and download the Better BibTeX for Zotero plugin (.xpi file).
-* In Zotero, go to Tools > Plugins > the gear icon and select Install plugin From File....
+* Go to Tools > Plugins
+* Click on link to "Zotero Plugins directory"
 * Look for "Better BibTex" on the plugin page.
 * Click the link.
 * On Better BibTex page, select download and download the plugin
 * Click on Gear icon and choose "install plugin from file"
 * Select the file you downloaded (.xpi file)

+## Setup BetterBibTex to automatically export
+* In Zotero, select your entire library.
+* Right-click and choose Export Library....
+* Select Better CSL JSON as the format and check the Keep updated box.
+* Save this file "My Library.json" to your Obsidian Vault.

 ### Create Obsidian Template to use during the zotero Import
 * Create new directory in Obsidian.
 Name it "templates"